usccolumbia/GMTransformer/README.md

+# GMTransformer
-# GMTransformer-a probablistic generative transformer for molecular design
+-a probablistic generative transformer for molecular design

 This repository contains the code for our paper:
 [**GENERATIVE TRANSFORMER LANGUAGE MODELS FOR GENERATIVE AND TINKERING DESIGN OF MOLECULES**](put-arxiv-link-here)